maramara/maramara.github.io/_projects/mgr.md

 ## UI design

 Consistent UI design was imperative for all applications, to ensure smooth experience when demonstrating product capabilities.
-To achieve this, a simple Sketch library was built.
+To achieve this, I built a simple Sketch component library.
 Consistency also meant that modular design ensured that same components can be reused during development process.

 ![UI design](/assets/img/mgr/mgr-sk.jpg)
 *Component library in Sketch for Memgraph project*